errge/docker-workshop/content.md

     ifconfig -a
     ping www.inf.ethz.ch
     unshare -mnupf --mount-proc /bin/bash
-      sleep 420   # exercise: how many PIDs does this sleep have? use nsenter to find out!
+      # exercise: how many PIDs does this sleep have?
+      # next section: we use nsenter to find out!
+      # `exec -a` just names the process, so we can find it later
+      # paranthesis is needed, because of exec replacing the shell
+      (exec -a sleep420 sleep 420)
 ```

 <!-- Answer: 3 PIDs on the 3 levels. -->